 The final addition to the rule is “Owner Produced Parts” According to a rules interpretation; the owner must control or participate in at least one of the following functions for the part to be considered owner-made.
 He must a) provide the manufacturer with the design or performance data to make the part; b) provide the manufacturer with the materials to make the part; c) provide the manufacturer with fabrication processes or assembly methods to make the part; d) provide the quality-control procedures to make the part; or e) personally supervise the manufacture of the part.
 The owner can hire someone, even his mechanic, to manufacture the part if he fulfills the conditions mentioned in the previous paragraph.

 The Airworthiness Concern Process (ACP) is a cooperative information-sharing initiative between industry and the FAA intended to increase industry participation in the development of airworthiness issues before (or in lieu of) a proposed or final airworthiness directive (AD) for an aircraft.
 The ACP has been successfully employed for airframe-related concerns for years.
 As a result of AOPA's efforts, the ACP was expanded to include engine- and propeller-related airworthiness issues.
-An important element of this official FAA process is AOPA Online, which serves as a "central hub" for distribution of airworthiness concern sheets to aircraft type clubs, and submittal of type club comments to the FAA.
+An important element of this official FAA process is AOPA's Advocacy efforts, which serves as a "central hub" for distribution of airworthiness concern sheets to aircraft type clubs, and submittal of type club comments to the FAA.

 One way the FAA keeps owners, mechanics, and pilots current on required maintenance issues is with the Airworthiness Directive, or AD.
 It's important and has its own part in the FARs, which usually isn't included in commercial compilations of the regulations.
 Briefly, Part 39 says that we can't operate an aircraft to which an AD applies unless we comply with the requirements of that AD.